abrasive/shairport/README.md

 Building And Installing
 ---------------------
 If you wish to install Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
-Otherwise follow the General Build Instructions.
+Limited support is also available for MAc OS X. Otherwise follow the General Build Instructions.
 Then, when the program has been installed, refer to the section on Configuring Shairport Sync that follows.

 **Note**

 The following procedures will install the shairport-sync application into your system.
 Before continuing, you should check to see if shairport-sync is already installed – you can use `which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
 (If the existing installation of shairport-sync is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

-**Mac OS X**
-A [HomeBrew](http://brew.sh) package exists for Shairport Sync.
-With HomeBrew installed, Shairport Sync can be installed using the command `$brew install shairport-sync`.
-Note that the installation uses the `libao` library and so synchronisation is not available – playback glitches will occur occasionally, when the buffers overflow or underflow.

 **Ubuntu**
 Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.